 How to Transition from Breastfeeding to Bottle Feeding

-Understanding the Transition from Breast to Bottle
+Understanding the Transition from Breastfeeding to Bottle Feeding

 Switching from breastfeeding to bottle feeding is a big step for you and your baby.
 It might seem scary at first.
 But knowing why you’re making this change and when your baby is ready can make it easier.

-Why Transitioning is Important
+The Transition from Breastfeeding to Bottle Feeding: Why Transitioning is Important

 There are good reasons to switch to bottle feeding.
 This could be because: